Revelation: Chapter 7

 Setting

-As seen in the chronology of Revelation, John is viewing these events of this chapter from the perspective of earth.
+As seen in the chronology of Revelation, John is viewing these events of this chapter from the perspective of earth with the resultant activity of the slain saints in heaven.

 Outline